AtheosGame/AtheosGame.github.io/Tokenomics/TokenSupply/Staking.md

 ---
 # Staking

-Staking will work as pseudo PoS helping to secure the token, its value and its inflation
+Staking will work as pseudo PoS helping to secure the token, its value and its inflation.

 === Token distribution:

 Distribution       | Amount       | Percentage
 ---                | ---          | ---
-Staking            | 40.000.000   | 40 %
+Staking            | 30.000.000   | 30 %
 ===